andrewvaughan/ansible-role-prompt/README.md

         ask: zipcode
 ```

-All variables will be created upon the task's completion.
-Note that variables *cannot* be used until the task is
+At this time, all variables are created upon the task completion.
+Note that variables *cannot* be used until the task
-completed, so this will not work:
+is completed, so this will not work:

 ```yaml
 - name: Address Information